vikasdeshmukh63/commercial/DEPLOYMENT.md

 - Use database indexing
 - Implement caching layers

-This deployment guide ensures your KPDCL Commercial Management System runs reliably in production with proper security, monitoring, and scalability considerations.
+This deployment guide ensures your Commercial Management System runs reliably in production with proper security, monitoring, and scalability considerations.